 At times the current employees in the company may feel threatened due to contracting and may not allow it to happen.

-But the benefits of outsourcing far outweigh the cons and if companies adopt a planned approach to contracting then it can give a great boost up in the profit sheets of any organization.
+But the benefits of help desk outsourcing far outweigh the cons and if companies adopt a planned approach to contracting then it can give a great boost up in the profit sheets of any organization.